Biology at Illinois offers many opportunities for students to build on their academic experience outside the classroom.

 - Experience the excitement of cutting edge science

-- Hone skills in analytical thinking and communication using scientific concepts and language
+- Hone skills in analytical thinking and communication using scientific concepts

 - Determine whether graduate studies may be a viable postgraduate goal